-- Focusing on improving supplier relationships, so suppliers focused on meeting Harley’s needs like improved operator controls, product quality standards and shorter lead times.
+- Improving supplier relationships, where suppliers focused on meeting Harley’s needs like improved operator controls, product quality standards, and shorter lead times.

 - Increasing their efficiency in managing inventory, which caused their inventory turnover ratio to increase from 5 to 20.

-- Instituting a barcode system to track all of their parts in real-time.
+- Instituting a barcode inventory system to track all of their parts in real-time.

 - Improving their factory receiving areas to consolidate parts and free up factory space.

 - Streamlining their employee classifications, reducing them from 65 to five to reduce complexity and give employees ownership of their part of the manufacturing process.

 Harley-Davidson CEO, Matt Levatich, recently said, “Lean manufacturing allows us to build motorcycles closer to when they’re needed.
 We have the flexibility to quickly adjust the mix of products to match retail trends—including product mix and timing of product to market.
 This is all about producing the right motorcycle for the right customer at the right time.”